Khan/wonder-blocks/.changeset/pink-guests-accept.md

 "@khanacademy/wonder-blocks-tooltip": minor
 ---

-Added an optional style prop to Tooltip
+Added custom styling for background color, text color, and padding to Tooltip